-Are you suffering from allergies?
+Are you tormented by allergies?
 Do you correlate your struggles with outdoor causes?
-If so, you could be overlooking the actual culprit.
-Indoor allergens—specifically dust mites—are likely responsible for poor indoor air quality in your home causing undesirable problems such as runny noses, itchy eyes and even respiratory issues such as bronchitis and asthma.
+If so, you could be discounting the actual culprit.
+Indoor allergens—specifically dust mites—are likely responsible for poor indoor air quality in your home causing unpleasant symptoms such as runny noses, itchy eyes and even respiratory issues such as bronchitis and asthma.
 So if you’re remaining indoors when pollen and mold are high, you could actually be making your problems worse.

 - Wall-to-wall carpet